The GMS Process

 Suspension: A serious warning measure communicated to organizations, GMS staff and relevant accreditation bodies.

 Withdrawal: An action of ceasing registration initiated by GMS or another body other than the organization.

 Cancellation: An action of ceasing registration initiated by the organization.

 Expanding or Reducing the Scope

 Upon client request GMS will consider Expanding or Reducing the Scope.
 GMS will have a client complete a new RFS to help determine its capability and whether additional audit activities are required.
 An extension/expansion, if granted, may be conducted in conjunction with the surveillance audit or might require an additional audit.
-Reductions may be done at surveillance audits.
+Reductions may also be done at surveillance audits.
 GMS will not reduce scope due to clients not meeting the requirements, or if a client has persistently or seriously failed to meet the certification requirements for any parts of the scope.
 In such cases, the certification will not be granted or maintained.

 Complaints and Appeals

 The GMS process for Complaints and Appeals is described in detail in its Work Instruction WI-8.4.

 Complaints must be received in writing no later than 30 days of the occurrence.
 All complaints are logged, investigated, documented and a response is sent to the client no later than 30 days from the reception of the complaint.
 The same process applies to Appeals.
 Different investigators independently review all information prior to reaching a decision.